[this column was written for the Unz Review]

 This has been a long and important week for Russia which, I think, illustrates a few important things:

-- The Russians have clearly lost lost their very last illusions about the Nazi-occupied Ukraine and are now actively preparing the “post-Ze” period.
+- The Russians have clearly lost their very last illusions about the Nazi-occupied Ukraine and are now actively preparing the “post-Ze” period.

 - Putin feels the popular pressure and is embarking on a PR campaign in preparation for the next elections.